Best Way to Translate an InDesign File

 We wrote this post assuming most people reading this have an InDesign file in hand and ready to be translated.

-But if the file has not been developed yet, please read our post on How to Get the Best File Formatting with Translation Software.
+However, if the file has not been developed yet, please read our post on How to Get the Best File Formatting with Translation Software.
 This will help you understand how to build and design a source file so that the translated file format and layout will look as similar as possible.

 For instance, you’ll get tips such as, “leave enough white space” because certain languages (e.g. German) tend to have a higher character count in their words than other languages.
 And this is just one of multiple matters that could potentially throw off your beautiful design.